QueYork/Implicit-Collaborative-Filtering-Methods/README.md

 ## Run
-To run the code, feel free to open each Jupyter notebook and run, all procedures including data preprocess, training, evaluation are self-contained in each notebook.
+To run the code, feel free to open each Jupyter notebook and run, all procedures including data preprocess, training, evaluation are self-contained in each notebook (require Conda environment with Torch installed).